sruhunusiri/Supplementary-material-for-Identification-of-Plasma-waves-at-Saturn-using-deep-neural-networks-/README.md

 # Supplementary_material_for_Identification_of_Plasma_Waves_at_Saturn_Using_Deep_Neural_Networks

-This repository contains supplementary material to Suranga Ruhunusiri, "Identification of Plasma waves at Saturn using deep neural networks", submitted to IEEE Transactions on Geoscience and Remote Sensing, 2018.
+This repository contains supplementary material to Suranga Ruhunusiri, "Identification of Plasma waves at Saturn using deep neural networks", submitted to IEEE Transactions on Plasma Science, 2018.

 The repository contains MATLAB programs for generating data sets for training and testing a Deep Convolutional Network, MATLAB programs for training and testing a Deep Convolutional Network, data sets for training and testing a Deep Convolutional Network,